hamada-j/RestAPI/notes.md

 - BCRYPT from `npm install --save bcrypt` for "hash" the password of client.
 - JWT from `npm install jsonwebtoken --save` for "token" sesion.
+- CORS from `npm install cors --save` for "cors" sesion.